This fund contains policies originally issued by Reliance Mutual, Burslem Mutual and Nation Life policyholders.

 |Put into payment between April 2021 and March 2022||0%||7.9%|

 |Put into payment on or after 1 April 2022||None||7.9%|

 This fund contains the former Hearts of Oak Friendly Society with-profits policies.

 Currently, 100% of the special bonus is being paid on claims under both life assurance and pension policies.
 A final bonus (sometimes also called "terminal bonus") can be paid on all with-profits policies in this sub-fund when they become claims on death or at maturity; an allowance can also be made for this final bonus within the calculation of surrender values.

 The final bonus is a percentage of the total benefits, excluding final bonus, the date of the claim.
-The rate of final bonus that will be added to claims from 1 April 2020 is 18.3% for pensions business and 17.1% for life business.
+The rate of final bonus that will be added to claims from 1 April 2023 is 35.6% for pensions business and 34.1% for life business, an increase from 25.2% and 23.8% paid from 1 October 2022.
 Final bonus rates are not guaranteed and may be altered at any time.

 Annuities in payment from WPSF6 continue to receive their non-guaranteed annuity benefits in full and a bonus annuity of 0.5% of the basic annuity.
 This bonus was introduced in 2019 and is non-guaranteed.

 For Unitised With-profits policies, the non-guaranteed bonus on policies with a 3% guaranteed bonus remains at 0% and for policies with a 0% guaranteed bonus, the non-guaranteed bonus remains at 2% for claims on or after 1 April 2023.
 Market Value Reductions can apply when a policy is surrendered, and depend on the premium payment year.
 Final bonuses may also apply depending on the premium payment year.